yarhon/YarhonRouteGuardBundle/README.md

 # Limitations

-## General limitations
+## Request object limitations

-RouteGuard doesn't modify current `Request` object when it passes it to the security voters and `ExpressionLanguage` expressions.
+RouteGuard doesn't modify current `Request` object when it passes it to the security voters and `ExpressionLanguage` expressions for the particular route.

 That means methods of `Request` object, that return url / host / method related parameters, being used inside voters / expressions, would return values irrelevant to the route being checked.